NicholasStine/lunar_lander/README.md

 ![First Screenshot!](/public/images/first_screenshot.png)

+*later that evening* I've got the DenseNetwork and Cache classes done!
+The cache class saves the telemetry data (altitude, velocity, and distance) and one hot encoded thrust, left, right actions, as a [state, action] pair for each timestep, and when each ship dies, it pickles it's flight data (just like a blackbox on a real aircraft!).

+The Cache class also has a load() method to load and flatten all flight-data files in the /data file as a list of shape (n, 2, 3) which can easily be split using numpy into x and y arrays for feeding into a keras.Sequential dense feed forward network.

+As I write this entry, I'm running 100 games to collect a bunch of flight data, because my original dozen or so gameplay files didn't learn at all!
+In fact, the categorical crossentropy loss ballooned to over 150 in just 3 epochs!
+Oooooorrr maybe I'm just using the wrong loss function!
+We'll see, because it's gonna be a while before all 100 simulations finish.
+Nick out!

 **Mon, Jun 16th**

 I finished the basic game, it's an endless loop of 10 spaceships at a time falling towards a level surface.
 I also started with randomly generated terrain, but it doesn't work so good for collision detection, *but* it looks nice so I left it in.